In 2014 Phopart Media Group became an associate at Open Valve Studios.

 Up from 2011, Franck completed different short films and documentaries.
-His recent short film 'Fast Hearts' was nominated for best actor at the 'Los Angeles Short Film Festival' 2016, and for best editing at the 'Ouchy Film Awards' 2016 in Switzerland.
+His short film 'Fast Hearts' was nominated for best actor at the 'Los Angeles Short Film Festival' 2016, and for best editing at the 'Ouchy Film Awards' 2016 in Switzerland.
 'Fast Hearts' has been released a second time on youtube September 23, 2017, and we are about achieving 1 million views from then on.

-The short documentary 'The Useless Sea' is part of the official selection of the 2016 DocuWest Film Festival, to be held in Denver, Colorado.
+The short documentary 'The Useless Sea' was part of the official selection of the 2016 DocuWest Film Festival, to be held in Denver, Colorado.

 April 11, 2016 Open Valve Studios released another short documentary 'Marty', a veteran who chose to dedicate his life to cleaning up Southern California's desert highways.

 Open Valve Studios also has several other fiction projects currently in development.
 Franck continues to hone his skills by shooting and directing music videos, commercial projects, high-end events and short films.

 Partners of Open Valve Studios are among Phopart Media Group also My Music Skills.

 Tom always had a passion for music and started getting into the field years ago, when he started making music with some of his friends in a hip-hop band.
 A year or so later, he began composing his own material, and after the band dissolved, he decided to focus on creating his own beats.